wesbarnett/pandas-exercises/README.md

 video have been deprecated in favor of newer alternatives, so those have been updated in the notebooks.

+Although this video is a few years old now, it is still recommended by many as an introduction to pandas.

 Video: [http://www.youtube.com/watch?v=w26x-z-BdWQ](http://www.youtube.com/watch?v=w26x-z-BdWQ)

 The notebooks can be viewed online with [Jupyter Notebook Viewer](https://nbviewer.jupyter.org/)